Lansbury Worthington have considerable expertise in the Extradition field

 Appeals

 Appeals against the District Judge's decision go to the Administrative Court.
 Notice of appeal must be lodged within 7 days.
-The appeal must commence within 40 days of arrest, although the Administrative Court can extend this period if the interests of justice require it to do so.
+A decision will then be made on the papers.
+If permission to appeal is refused, provided there are sufficient grounds to renew the application, a renewal application will be served.
+If the Judge grants permission to appeal, the case will go to a substantive hearing in the High Court for a final decision to be made.
 It is possible to appeal from the Administrative Court to the Supreme Court, provided that the Administrative Court certifies that the appeal involves a point of law of general public importance and either the Administrative Court or the Supreme Court gives leave for the appeal to be brought.

 Extradition